Cannabis in the Netherlands: Loosening

 In 1972, the Dutch government divided drugs into more- and less-dangerous categories, with cannabis being in the lesser category.
 Accordingly, possession of 30 grams or less was made a misdemeanor.

 Coffeeshops

 Cannabis has been available for recreational use in coffee shops since 1976.
-Cannabis products are only sold openly in certain local "coffeeshops" and possession of up to 5 grams for personal use is decriminalised, however, the police may still confiscate it, which often happens in car checks near the border.
+Cannabis products are only sold openly in certain local "coffeeshops" and possession of up to 5 grams for personal use is decriminalised.
+However, the police may still confiscate it.
 Other types of sales and transportation are not permitted, although the general approach toward cannabis was lenient even before official decriminalisation.

 Though retail sales are tolerated, production, transportation, and bulk possession of marijuana outside of retail stores is illegal, preventing testing for contaminants and dosing.
 After legalization and regulation of the entire supply chain in other countries, some cities in the Netherlands are participating in a pilot project using officially approved growers and testers, and labeling of the amount of THC.